danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 `let yPos = [1,2,3,4];` ->
 `yPos.length: ypos[0] = 1, yPos[1] = 2, yPos[2] = 3, yPos[3] = 4`

-Other methods for an array might be useful:
+Other methods for adding or removing an array index might be useful:
 - `array.push(value)` (ref:https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) : To add a value to the end of the array.
 Example: `xPos.push(6)` - this will extend the index to xPos[5] = 6.
 - `array.splice()` (ref: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice): This is to remove a range of an array index, or remove the existing index and replace with new indexes with other values.